DevyanshMalhotra/PDF-Q-A-Web-App/README.md

 GRADIENT_WORKSPACE_ID=<your_gradient_workspace_id>
 GRADIENT_ACCESS_TOKEN=<your_gradient_access_token>

-4. Save the required pdf to data folder.
+4. Create a folder named "data" and save the required pdf to it.

 5. Run the application:python app.py